 Five minutes into our ride and we already missed a turn and hit our first dead-end.
 No worries, it is all part of the fun.

 We opted to head towards the hills as quickly as we could.
-I think you will agree it was a good choice.
+We think you will agree it was a good choice.

 The trail drops into the bottom of the canyon and slowly narrows until we gave up trying to do trail maintenance and record 360 tours.
 In a 50″ UTV or ATV, you might be able to continue, but we gave up in the ranger and backtracked.
 As you may note in the GPS track we will eventually come within a few hundred yards of this position later in the day.
 Does anyone want to organize a tree-trimming party?